espocrm/documentation/docs/extensions/sales-pack/prices.md

 Determines when the Rule will be applied.

-* Product Category – applies to all Products of a speicific Category, including sub-categories;
+* Product Category – applies to all Products of a specific Category, including sub-categories;
 * All – applies to all Products;
 * Conditional – when a specific condition is met.